-Over a long horizon, countries with poor structural policies could raise potential GDP by adopting structural reforms but the impact in the near term is likely to be limited
+- Over a long horizon, countries with poor structural policies could raise potential GDP by adopting structural reforms but the impact in the near term is likely to be limited Many policies that remove labour market rigidities appear to have limited impact in the first few years

-Many policies that remove labour market rigidities appear to have limited impact in the first few years
+Policies that limit unemployment insurance generosity may lower unemployment rates in some settings, but the impact appears to be negative when the economy is weak (likely due to negative impact or demand).

-- Policies that limit unemployment insurance generosity may lower unemployment rates in some settings, but the impact appears to be negative when the economy is weak (likely due to negative impact on demand). - Product market reforms may increase the labour force over time, and again increase potential GDP, but in the face of constrained demand and high unemployment, increasing the labour force participation rate is unlikely to be helpful in the short run
+Product market reforms may increase the labour force over time, and again increase potential GDP, but in the face of constrained demand and high unemployment, increasing the labour force over time.